tsathoqqua/limadocs/docs/source/index.rst

 Check out the `usage <Usage.html>`_ page for further information, including how to `install <Installation.html>`_ the project.
 A small helper on `messaging <documentation/Messaging.html>`_ and `how to use the AUTODOC system <documentation/Autodocs.html>`_ inside the mudlib is also available.
+`Skills in LIMA <documentation/Skills_LIMA.html>`_ describes the skill system, and how to configure it for your purpose.

 Learning paths
 ==============
-We provide several learning paths here:
+We provide several learning paths here with exercises to facilitate better leaning:

 1. `LPC Basics learning path <documentation/Basic_LIMA_Guide.html>`_ is for people new to programming, LPC and MUDs.